DevoMike/ExamProCo-aws-bootcamp-cruddur-2023/journal/week2.md

 **Cloudwatch Log**
 succssessfully install the cloudwatch on the app.py.
 The neccessary codes was put inplace.
+Logs are seen from the cloudwatch log group tab in the AWS console.
+Image is attached below.

-**Integrate Rollbar for Error Logging**
+**Integrate Rollbar for Error Logging** blinker and rollbar installed successfully using the pip command in the requirements